Bergman Complexes of Lattice Path Matroids: Preliminaries

+\begin{remark}[Faces of the Bergman complex in terms of the lattice paths] Let $F$ be a flacet of $M=M(p,q)$ corresponding to a facet $f$ of the matroid polytope $P_M$ and consider $B\in \BB(M)$.
+Then $B\in \BB(M_f)$ if and only if one of the following holds \begin{itemize} \item[(a)] $F$ is a fundamental flat and $p(B)$ goes through the corresponding bay, \item[(b)] $F=\{i\}$ and $p(B)_i=N$. \end{itemize} We will then say that the path $p(B)$ {\em satisfies the constraint} imposed by $F$.
+In both cases we can describe the matroid type corresponding to a single vertex $F_f$ of the Bergman complex by

+More generally, using this language of `paths' and `constraints' we can say that faces of the Bergman complex correspond to (the matroid type defined by paths satisfying the constraints given by) collections of fundamental flats and non-land-necks.
+Conversely, any such collection corresponds to a face of the Bergman complex provided that the paths satisfying its constraints determine a loopfree matroid.

+With Remark \ref{rem:simp} we can also say that a face of the Bergman complex of a lattice path matroid is simplicial if and only if none of the contraints associated to it is redundant (i.e., by removing any of those we obtain a strictly smaller face). \end{remark}

-\begin{example} Consider the lattice path matroid of rank 8 on $[1,\ldots,16]$.
-Its lattice presentation and some typical flacets are given on the left of Figure\ref{fig:flacets}.
-The fundamental flats shown correspond to the p-bays $(3,3), (4,6)$ and the q-bay $(2,1)$.
-The only singleton is $\{ 8\}$.
-On the right side there is a lattice path presentation of the matroid type whose flacets correspond to the given flacets.
-Remark that in order to get such a presentation of the minor, one has to change the initial order of the ground set.
+\begin{example} On the left of Figure \ref{fig:flacets} we have marked some of the flacets of the lattice path matroid of Figure \ref{fig:defs}.
+The associated fundamental flats correspond to the $p$-bays $(3,3), (4,6)$ and the $q$-bay $(2,1)$.
+The paths that pass through these three points and go North at their $8$th step define the bases of a matroid $M'$, of which we give a lattice path representation on the right hand side (we remark that in order to get such a presentation of the matroid type, one has to change the initial order of the ground set).
+We see that $M'$ is loopfree, thus it is the matroid type of a face $f$ of the Bergman complex, and that $\{8\}$ is the only singleton which is a vertex of $f$.